anuragr2712/ajeyam/README.md

 # ajeyam
-This marks a new era in Design and Verification
+This marks a new era in Design and Verification.
+Author - Anurag Ranga